Zozman/stream-webpage-container/README.md

 # Stream Webpage Container

 A containerized application to stream a webpage live over RTMP.
 Just pass a `WEBPAGE_URL` and a `RTMP_URL` and the container will open a browser, capture the video and audio, and send it to the specified location.
-It can even be configured to automatically restart the stream for supported services.
+It can even be configured to automatically restart the stream for supported services when the service stops the stream.

 ## Uses